brooth/jeta-site/mysite/home/markdown/config.md

 <h2>Configuration</h2>
 </div>

 In order to configure *Jeta*, you need to create `jeta.properties` file in the root package of the source set.
-It's a plain java properties file, with `key=value` format.
+It's a plain *Java Properties* file in `key=value` format.
-By default, *Jeta* is not allowed to get the path to the source directory, so you need to provide it by yourself.
+By default, *Jeta* is not allowed to get the path to the source directory, so you have to provide it yourself.
 There are two common ways to do that.
 First one is to declare `sourcepath` option in your `build.gradle`:

 ### `build.gradle`